DATES: JANUARY 14 – 18, 2027

 Colleen Marzluff, M.S.

 Colleen Marzluff completed her bachelor’s degree at Whitman College in Walla Walla, Washington in 1982.
 She returned to her native southwest to study biology at Northern Arizona University, where she completed a master’s thesis on the feeding ecology of Abert’s squirrels.
 After completing her degree, she worked with Dr. Russell Balda as a technician in his Avian Cognition Lab.
-Today, she is involved in several local organizations, and to keep her animal behavior skills sharp, she participates in pet therapy, agility, and herding.
+Today she is involved in several local organizations and to keep her animal behavior skills sharp, she engages young people in natural science, co-leads a study of magpies in the Bozeman area, and participates in pet therapy and agility.